-The National WHO Poliovirus laboratory at Statens Serum Institut was established to fulfil Danmarks commitment to the global polio eradication initiative run by WHO.
-There are three types of poliovirus, belonging to the enterovirus family, and the laboratory therefore carry out surveillance of enterovirusinfections in Denmark. humans can become infected by 280 enterovirus types from seven groups; EV-A, EV-B, EV-C, EV-D, rhinovirus A, rhinovrius B, and rhinovirus C. Enterovirus surveillance in Denmark primarily focuses on 116 virus types from four of these groups, EV-A til EV-D, where poliovirus 1-3 belong to group EV-C.
+The National WHO Poliovirus laboratory at Statens Serum Institut was established to fulfil Denmarks commitment to the global polio eradication initiative run by WHO.
+There are three types of poliovirus, belonging to the enterovirus family, and the laboratory carries out surveillance of enterovirusinfections in Denmark.
+Humans can become infected by 280 enterovirus types from seven groups; EV-A, EV-B, EV-C, EV-D, rhinovirus A, rhinovirus B, and rhinovirus C. Enterovirus surveillance in Denmark primarily focuses on 116 virus types from four of these groups, EV-A to EV-D, where poliovirus 1-3 belong to group EV-C.

 Enterovirus surveillance is based on epidemiological, clinical, and virological data.

 The epidemiological and clinical surveillance is based on information forwarded to SSI by the treating physicians using a questionnaire sent out by the laboratory.

 The virological enterovirus surveillance is based on characterization of enterovirus detected in clinical samples sent in by the clinical microbiology laboratories in Denmark.